Service Learning Course (re)Design Institute

 - Participate in the Institute (4.5 days) in its entirety.

-- Produce a revised syllabus with a service learning experience for a course to be taught in Summer 2020, Fall 2020, or Spring 2021.
+2023, Fall 2023, or Spring 2024.
 The service learning experience should meet the "It's About Engagement" guidelines for service learning courses.

 - Produce guidelines for a reflection assignment in the course.